epam/edp-admin-console/documentation/add_libraries.md

 6. Select any of the supported code languages in the **Library Code Language** block:

-    - Java – selecting Java allows using the Gradle or Maven tool.
+    - Java – selecting Java allows specify Java 8 or Java 11, and further usage of the Gradle or Maven tool.
     - JavaScript - selecting JavaScript allows using the NPM tool.
     - .Net - selecting .Net allows using the .Net tool.
     - Groovy-pipeline - selecting Groovy-pipeline allows having the ability to customize a stages logic.
 For details, please refer to the [Customize CD Pipeline](https://github.com/epmd-edp/jenkins-operator/blob/master/documentation/customize-deploy-pipeline.md#customize-cd-pipeline) page.